extremenetworks/ipfabric-docs/docs/source/solutions/essentials/overview.rst

     - Setting MTU size at an interface level or system level

-    - Applying or removing an ACL on interfaces
+    - Applying or removing an ACL on the interfaces

   * ACL Management

     - Creation and deletion of L2 or L3 ACLs

-    - Add or remove IPv4 or IPv6 rules to an ACL
+    - Adding or removing IPv4 or IPv6 rules to an ACL

   * Validation and Troubleshooting